Mark-Kramer/Case-Studies-Python/content/02/the-event-related-potential.md

 <div class="python-note">

 We have used the *BuPu* color map for the plot above.
-There are many other options; use `plt.colormaps?` for details.
+There are many other options; use `colormaps?` for details.
 </div>

 +++